Computing the vertices of tropical polyhedra using directed hypergraphs: Introduction

-The study of the analogues of convex sets in tropical or max-plus algebra is an active research topic, and has been treated in various guises.
-It arose in the work of Zimmerman~\cite{zimmerman77}, following a way opened by Vorobyev~\cite{vorobyev67}, motivated by optimization theory.
-Max-plus cones were studied by Cuninghame-Green~\cite{CG}.
-Their theory was independently developed by Litvinov, Maslov and Shpiz~\cite{litvinov00} (see also~\cite{maslov92}) with motivations from variations calculus and asymptotic analysis, and by Cohen, Gaubert, and Quadrat~\cite{cgq00,cgq02} who initiated a ``geometric approach'' of discrete event systems~\cite{ccggq99}, further developed in~\cite{katz05,loiseau}.
-In~\cite{cgqs04,NiticaSinger07a}, Singer recasted this theory in the setting of abstract convexity~\cite{ACA}.
-Briec and Horvath~\cite{BriecHorvath04} had similar motivations.
-The field has attracted recently much attention after the work of Develin and Sturmfels~\cite{DS}, who pointed out important connections with tropical geometry and applications to phylogenetical analysis.
-They developed a new combinatorial point of view, thinking of tropical polyhedra as polyhedral complexes in the usual sense (see also the series of works by Joswig, Yu, and the same authors~\cite{joswig04,DevelinYu,JSY07,joswig-2008}).
+The study of the tropical analogues of convex sets is an active research topic, which has been treated under various aspects.
+It arose in the work of Zimmermann~\cite{zimmermann77}, following a way opened by Vorobyev~\cite{vorobyev67}, motivated by optimization theory.
+Max-plus convex cones, thought of as the analogues of linear spaces, were studied by Cuninghame-Green~\cite{CG}.
+Their theory was independently developed by Litvinov, Maslov, and Shpiz (see in particular~\cite{litvinov00}, and also~\cite{maslov92}) with motivations from variations calculus and asymptotic analysis, and by Cohen, Gaubert, and Quadrat~\cite{cgq00,cgq02} (see also~\cite{maxplus97}) who initiated a ``geometric approach'' of discrete event systems~\cite{ccggq99}, further developed by Katz~\cite{katz05,loiseau}.
+In~\cite{cgqs05,NiticaSinger07a}, Singer, Nitica, and some of the aforementioned authors, related this theory to abstract convexity~\cite{ACA}.
+The work of Briec and Horvath~\cite{BriecHorvath04} is also in the spirit of generalized convexity, some motivations from mathematical economy appeared in~\cite{BriecHorvath2009}.
+Polyhedral max-plus convex sets also appeared in the work of Bezem, Nieuwenhuis, and Rodr\'{\i}guez-Carbonel~\cite{BezemNieuwenhuisCarbonnell10}, as sets defined by ``max-atoms'', with motivations from SMT (sat-modulo theory) solving.
+Moreover, the field has been considerably developed after the work of Develin and Sturmfels~\cite{DS}, who related tropical and discrete geometry, showing in particular that tropical polyhedra can be thought of as regular polyhedral subdivisions of the products of two simplices.
+This was at the origin of a number of works, by Joswig, Santos, Yu, Block, Ardila, and the same authors~\cite{joswig04,DSS,DevelinYu,blockyu06,JSY07,Joswig2008,ardila}.

+From the perspective of tropical geometry, tropical polyhedra may be thought of as degenerate limits of classical polyhedra along a logarithmic deformation (see~\cite{BriecHorvath04} for a proof of this fact), or as the image by the valuation of polyhedra over an ordered field of real Puiseux series.
+This explains a certain analogy between tropical and classical convexity.
+In particular, tropical analogues of several theorems in classical convexity have been established, including the ones of Hahn and Banach~\cite{zimmermann77,cgqs05,DS}, Minkowski~\cite{GK,BSS}, Minkowski-Weyl~\cite{GK06a,SGKatz11}, Radon~\cite{But,GM08}, Helly and Carath\'eodory~\cite{BriecHorvath04,gauser,GM08}, and also more advanced discrete convexity results~\cite{GM08}.